mlflow/mlflow/docs/source/gateway/index.rst

        for route in routes:
            print(route)

-   Sensitive configuration data from the route configuration is not returned.

 3. Query a route:

    The :meth:`query() <mlflow.gateway.client.MlflowGatewayClient.query>` method submits a query to a configured provider route.